Kenivia/Honing-Forecast/README.md

 - How should I use my Juice & free taps?
 How much are they worth?
 - What are my bottlenecks?

+### Forecast mode

+- What will my chances of success be in x weeks if I earn this much per week?
+- What will be my bottlenecks in the future?
+- How much gold will I need to spend on buying mats in x weeks?(Pessimistic estimate)

 ### Bonus: Gamba simulator

 - A more hands-on feel of your prospects

+## Work in Progress

+- Better roster tracking & income estimation
+- Books calculations(Although for the most part just use them same way as juices)
+- Ctrl z
+- Hover question mark tooltips

 ## Feedback